syncfusion-content/wpf-docs/wpf/DataGrid/Data-Binding.md

 }
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet1 | OrderList_Indent_Level_1 }}

-5.On the menu bar, select Debug->Start without Debugging to execute the service.
+5. On the menu bar, select Debug->Start without Debugging to execute the service.
 A browser window opens and the XML schema for the service is displayed.
 You can also get the localhost address for the service here.

 ### Creating the WPF Client Application